 In need of some extra inspiration to reach for your walking shoes today?
 The long list of health benefits is impressive!
 Stepping out on a 30-minute walk each day can increase cardiovascular fitness, strengthen bones, reduce excess body fat, and boost muscle power and endurance.
 It can also reduce your risk of developing conditions such as heart disease, type 2 diabetes, osteoporosis and some cancers.
 And it’s not just your body that benefits – the way you think and feel changes too.
 Moderate exercise such as walking can put you in a better mood, improve concentration, and help manage and soothe anxiety and stress.
 Plus, it can even enhance your outlook on life by boosting your confidence and self-esteem over time.

-If you find it’s too difficult to walk for 30 minutes in one session, start with regular, small bouts (10 minutes or so) throughout the day and gradually build up from there.
-Australia's Physical Activity and Sedentary Behaviour Guidelines recommend that some exercise is better than none at all, and increasing your physical activity each day will provide even more health benefits1.
+If you find it’s too difficult to walk for 30 minutes in one session, start with regular, small bouts (10 minutes or so) throughout the day and gradually build up to longer sessions.
+Remember 'even a little is good, but more is better'.

 What does 10,000 steps look like?